High Class Baby

 "High Class Baby" is a song by Cliff Richard and the Drifters (who would later become the Shadows), released in November 1958 as their second single.
-It peaked at number 7 on the UK Singles Chart.
+It peaked at number 7 on the New Musical Express chart.

 Recording and reception

 "High Class Baby" was written by Ian Samwell about actress Julie Cracknell, mother of singer Sarah Cracknell, who had spurned his advances.